gvwilson/sdxjs/file-interpolator/index.md

-The source files in this book are small enough that we don't have to worry about reading them repeatedly, but in larger systems or when there are network delays we would like to avoid doing unnecessary work.
+The source files in this book are small enough that we don't have to worry about reading them repeatedly, but we would like to avoid re-reading things unnecessarily in large systems or when there might be network delays.
 The usual approach is to create a cache using the Singleton pattern that we first met in <x key="unit-test"></x>.
 Whenever we want to read a file, we check to see if it's already in the cache
 (<f key="file-interpolator-cache"></f>).
-If so,
+If it is,
 we use that copy;
 if not,
 we read it and add it to the cache